 Entirely different, but well worth the trip, is the Cotswolds Distillery where you can enjoy a simple tour of the stills house before picking up a bottle or two from their shop.
 Or, you could indulge yourself for a couple of hours and book in to a gin making masterclass where you will make your very own gin to take away!

-Hopefully by now you can see why Shipston-on-Stour is such a popular holiday destination and in just a few clicks you could be planning your very own North Cotswolds stay.
+Hopefully by now you can see why Shipston-on-Stour is such a popular Cotswold holiday destination, but you can find out more things to do in Shipston-on-Stour and in just a few clicks you could be planning your very own North Cotswolds stay.